laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 ### Class Selectors

 To denote a Class selector, we use a period . followed by the class name.
-A Class selector is meant to be reusable and can be applied to more than one elements.
+A Class selector is meant to be reusable and can be applied to more than one element.

 Example: